“The bitterness of poor quality remains long after the sweetness of low price is forgotten” Benjamin Franklin

 If you’ve visited our offices for a workshop tour you may have noticed this quote by B. Franklin in our entrance hall.
 However, this quotation rings true whenever we begin to discuss guide prices, quotations and even when catching up with clients 20+ years on.
 Throughout the process of buying an orangery, this should be at the forefront of your mind, not only ‘What is the average price of an orangery?’
 But also, ‘Am I getting the best value for my money?’

-We caught up with Cristina, your first port of call in the journey to building an orangery, to understand more about the average cost of an orangery and what can impact price.
+We caught up with Emma, your first port of call in the journey to building an orangery, to understand more about the average cost of an orangery and what can impact price.

 How much do orangeries cost?

 Emma starts by explaining that ‘Our prices start from around £50,000 + VAT and prices largely vary due to the size of the orangery.
 The approximate average cost of a Westbury orangery is about £80,000 to £90,000 with an average size of around 45-50m2.
 But the total price will ultimately come down to how many sides of joinery, and various customisable options.
 These prices account for several integral parts that make a Westbury Orangery, different.’